Talk to an Experienced Child Custody Lawyer in Houston

 How do I Decide Whether to Seek Sole or Joint Custody?

-One of the experienced child custody lawyer at Ramos Law Group can help you decide whether to file sole custody or joint custody.
+One of the experienced child custody lawyer in Houston at Ramos Law Group can help you decide whether to file sole custody or joint custody.
 Texas law presumes that all parents will be granted the title of joint managing conservators.
 The presumption may not apply when issues such as drug abuse, alcohol abuse, or domestic violence affect the children.
 In those instances, one parent may be named the sole managing conservator and the other parent will be named the possessory conservator.

 The title given does not necessarily affect the other issues pertaining to the children.
 Regardless of the title, both parents will be awarded certain rights and duties to the children, and both parents will be awarded periods of possession with the children.
-It is important to discuss the specifics of your case with an experienced child custody attorney prior to making this decision.
+It is important to discuss the specifics of your case with an experienced child custody attorney in Houston prior to making this decision.

 Getting Legal Custody if a Child is Living with You, but Your Spouse has Court-Ordered Custody